dnyaneshagale/collegeeventmgmt/README.md

 ## Testing

 ### API Testing
 You can test the APIs using Postman or cURL.
-Once Swagger is integrated, you can use the Swagger UI for API testing.

 ### Unit Tests
 Run the unit tests using: